Sensirion/arduino-i2c-sps30/README.md

 4. When the upload process has finished, open the `Serial Monitor` or `Serial Plotter` via the `Tools` menu to observe the measurement values.
 Note that the `Baud Rate` in the used tool has to be set to `115200 baud`.

+> **AVR Boards are not fully compatible with SPS30 firmware-version > 1.0:**
+> - readSerialNumber is limited to 20 Bytes which is enouth for probably every sensor.
+> - Float measurement mode will not work, due to limitations of the Wire library.
+Use Uint16 measurement mode instead.

 ## Contributing